 What to do if you spot the signs?

 If you suspect that someone is in slavery, DO NOT confront them or cause a scene as this will likely lead to increased harm for them.
 Instead, inform relevant authorities or organisations working in the field.

 If you are in the UK and suspect someone might be in slavery, you have several options:

-- Contact the Gangmasters and Labour Abuse Authority to report concerns about the mistreatement of workers on 0800 432 0804, or by email email@example.com
+- Contact the Gangmasters and Labour Abuse Authority to report concerns about the mistreatment of workers on 0800 432 0804, or by email email@example.com

-If you are outside of the UK, search online for the relevant helpline in your country.
-If you are abroad and think you are being exploited or have been trafficked, the first best option is always to contact your embassy or consulate for support.
+If you’re abroad and think you are being exploited or have been trafficked, the first best option is always to contact your embassy or consulate for support.

 Learn more about slavery